tamashii-io/tamashii-client/README.md

 These are events in the Tamashii Client.
 You can use `on` method to register callbacks for them.
 - `socket_opened`
     - When the low-level io socket (`TCPSocket` or `OpenSSL::SSL::SSLSocket`) successfully connected to the server.
     - Receving this event does not imply the server supports WebSocket.
+Client still cannot send messages at this moment
 - `open`
     - When the WebSocket handshake is finished and the connection is opened
-    - Client can start sending data to server after receiving this event.
+    - Client can start sending messages to server after receiving this event.
+    - Fired after `socket_opened`
 - `message`
     - When the client receives the WebSocket payload from server.
     - The message payload will be pass as the argument of the callback.